Small-business owners had a lot to say and hear at June 22-25 virtual gathering.

 “Members of Congress do respond,” said U.S. Rep. Kevin Hern, the Virtual Fly-In’s first-day guest, “do not give up.
 Your voice matters.”
 Louisiana U.S. Sen. Bill Cassidy agreed, suggesting inviting elected officials to “come to you” and if they take you up on it, make sure to invite your employees.
 “If they see employees, then they’ll listen.
 Get the talkative ones up front.”

-One of the many benefits of NFIB membership is the opportunities your association presents to hear directly from and talk directly to the top policymakers and agency officials making the decisions affecting your ability to own, operate, and grow your business.
-In addition to this annual event, check your email or your NFIB state webpage for other events such as Small Business Day at the Capitol and member meetings throughout the state.
+In addition to this Fly-In event, check your email or your NFIB state webpage for other events such as Small Business Day at the Capitol and member meetings throughout the state.